rtlabs-com/p-net/README.md

 limited and efficiency is crucial.

-It is written in C and can be run on bare-metal hardware, an RTOS such as rt-kernel, or on Linux or Windows.
+It is written in C and can be run on bare-metal hardware, an RTOS such as rt-kernel, or on Linux.
 The main requirement is that the platform can send and receive RAW Ethernet Layer 2 frames.
 The p-net stack is supplied with full sources including a porting layer.